 Method 2: Quick Use from My Workspace

-Alternatively, navigate to My Workspace Personas tab where you'll see a table view of all your personas.
+Navigate to My Workspace â Personas tab to see a table view of all your personas.
 Click the Use button next to any persona.
-This action switches you back to the Smith AI interface and automatically selects that persona in the chat input dropdown, ready for immediate use.
+This switches you back to the Smith AI interface and automatically selects that persona in the chat input dropdown, ready for immediate use.

 Switching Personas During a Conversation

-You can change personas at any point during a conversation using the chat input dropdown.
-This is useful when your question shifts to a different domain.
-For example, you might start with a "Data Analyst" persona to explore trends, then switch to a "Content Writer" persona to draft a summary of your findings.
+You can change personas at any point using the chat input dropdown.
+This is useful when your question shifts domains â for example, starting with a "Data Analyst" persona to explore trends, then switching to a "Content Writer" persona to draft a summary of your findings.
+When you switch, Smith applies the new context to all follow-up questions.
+Previous messages remain visible but are interpreted through the newly selected persona.

 Deactivating a Persona

-To use Smith without any persona applied, deselect the persona from the dropdown menu in the chat input area (return to "Persona Select").
-This returns Smith to its default behavior without role-specific framing, ideal for general queries or exploratory conversations where a specific persona might be too constraining.
+To use Smith without any persona applied, return the dropdown to "Persona Select."
+This restores Smith's default behavior without role-specific framing â useful for general queries where a persona might be too constraining.

 Managing and Editing Personas

-As your work evolves, you'll need to view, update, or remove personas.
+As your work evolves, you'll need to update or remove personas.
 Smith provides two locations for persona management, each with slightly different workflows.

 Viewing Persona Details